 - Maintain up-to-date virus protection software on your computer.
 The University’s IT department supports Sophos for faculty and staff.
 For students, University IT recommends Microsoft Defender (no cost) for Windows and Sophos AntiVirus for Macs (home version, no cost).

-- Keep Adobe Flash & Reader and Java Updated.
+- Keep your browser up to date!
 A great browser-based tool for checking how current your web-related tools are is Qualys Browser Check.

 - Keep your computer’s operating system and office products up-to-date